sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/treatmentDefinitions_viya35.md

 }
 ```

-### <a name='SearchingTreatmentDefinitionGroup'>Searching a Treatment Definition Group</a>
+### <a name='searching-treatment-definition-group'>Searching a Treatment Definition Group</a>
-Here are some examples of searching a treatment definition group.
+Here are examples of how to search a treatment definition group.
 <br/>
  Example 1: Search by name.